FAMILY ESTATE PLANNING

 Is a Will Enough?

-If you just want to choose who takes care of your children after the death of you (and your spouse or partner if you have one) then a will is certainly sufficient.
+If you just want to choose who takes care of your children after your death (and your spouse or partner if you have one) then a simple will may be enough.
 However, if you want to decide who controls the finances for your children and how that money is spent (especially if they are minors) then you want to look at additional options.

 Do I Need a Trust?